Continuing Education Activity

 - The manifestation of trochlear palsy: In cases of bilateral masked palsy of the fourth nerve, the paresis in the other eye may manifest after surgery of one eye if initially misdiagnosed as a unilateral case.

 Acute or insidious onset of double vision with tilting of images or images separated vertically can be a symptom of trochlear nerve palsy.
 Patients should be encouraged to seek a strabismology opinion when faced with such issues.
 The symptoms of trochlear nerve palsy, in most, cases can be managed medically/surgically.
 An extensive neurological workup might be needed in selected cases.

 Pearls and Other Issues

 The diagnosis of trochlear palsy should not be totally based only on the three-step test as a number of other clinical conditions can mimic the same.
-Bilateral fourth nerve palsy can be missed and wrongly diagnosed as a unilateral palsy, only to manifest postoperatively.
+Bilateral fourth nerve palsy can be missed and wrongly diagnosed as unilateral palsy, only to manifest postoperatively.
 Any surgical intervention in acquired cases should be undertaken after a waiting period of 6 to 12 months as many patients show partial or complete recovery within this period.

 Enhancing Healthcare Team Outcomes

 While cases of isolated trochlear nerve palsy can be managed by ophthalmologists alone, patients with neurological etiology need collaborative effort involving neurologists, radiologists, nursing personnel, and, at times, neurosurgeons and orthopedics.
 Any neurosurgical intervention, if needed, should be planned before any surgery for strabismus.
 Optometrists play an important role in non-surgical management by prescribing the required prismatic correction.